Need to know

 With the rise of devices like smart TVs and smart speakers, the number of appliances in Australian homes that are 'always on' is increasing by the minute.

-We take a look at whether it's really worth flicking off all those switches as you dash out the door.
+We take a look at whether it's worth flicking off all those switches as you dash out the door.

 Our home products expert Denis Gallagher talks appliance energy use.